 When it's close to serving time, unwrap your cheeses and space them evenly on your display board.
 You can pre-cut your cheeses if you like, but be sure to follow the natural shape of the cheese itself: Logs should be sliced into thin rounds and wedges should be sliced into thin triangles.
 Resist the urge to cut anything into a cube.

 The easiest solution, however, is to have your guests cut the cheeses themselves.
-Pick out one knife per cheese to keep things tidy; if you need to add to your knife collection, this knife set from Cilio will cover all of your bases.
+Pick out one knife per cheese to keep things tidy.

 Next, layer in any cured meats.
 Fold large slices into halves or triangles and group each meat into its own small pile next to the cheeses.
-Organize olives, mustards and honey in small bowls, such as these olive and salt bowls from Bean & Bailey.
-Pickles can be plated in small piles directly on the board or placed in bowls.
+Organize olives, mustards and honey in small bowls.
+Pickles can be plated in small piles directly on the board or placed in those small bowls.
 Scatter nuts and dried fruit around the board, and fill in any gaps with fresh grapes and crackers.
 For a final touch, add fresh seasonal herbs or flowers into any remaining gaps on the board.

 Now just pull out the wine and napkins -- you're ready to serve.